top of page

 Common Histopathology Techniques

-Used to highlight specific tissue elements like collagen (Masson's Trichrome), mucin (PAS), bacteria (Gram), or iron (Prussian Blue).
+Used to highlight specific tissue components or microorganisms, such as collagen (Masson’s Trichrome), mucin (PAS), bacteria (Gram), or iron (Prussian Blue).

-Glass slides are scanned into high-resolution digital files for remote access, AI analysis, and archiving.
+Glass slides can be scanned into high-resolution digital images for remote review, teaching, consultation, image analysis, and long-term archiving.

 GFAP IHC showing astrocyte morphology in mouse brain